This article on CFS and a similar one on Chronic Fatigue Syndrome offer basic facts about the two illnesses.

 What Are Its Symptoms?

 Fibromyalgia is characterized by the presence of multiple symptoms.
 The severity of symptoms often waxes and wanes.
+The most common symptoms are pain, poor sleep, fatigue and cognitive problems.

 Sleep Problems: The second-most common symptom of FM is poor sleep.
 Patients may have trouble falling asleep or may wake up frequently.
 In most cases, sleep is not experienced as restorative or refreshing, probably because of the limited time spent in deep sleep.
 Most patients suffer from a sleep disorder, but poor sleep is also caused by other factors such as stress, overactivity, and the absence of a good sleep environment or good sleep habits.